 The Public Cloud Revolution: How Open Source is Displacing Proprietary IT Mega Vendors

 The Book on the Primary Driver of Open Source

 Everywhere one looks open source is driving change in enterprise software.
-The ascendant cloud service providers like AWS and Google Cloud have leveraged open source software and hardware to create hyperscale environments that the proprietary software vendors will find very difficult to replicate.
-This book tells the minimally-told story of how proprietary software and hardware vendors overstate their innovation, seeking to be compensated for their claimed IP, rather than their real IP.
-And how quietly, open source projects have lead to driving some of the most important changes in computing.
+The ascendant cloud service providers like AWS and Google Cloud have leveraged open-source software and hardware to create hyperscale environments that the proprietary software vendors will find very difficult to replicate.
+This book tells the minimally-told story of how exclusive software and hardware vendors overstate their innovation, seeking to be compensated for their claimed IP, rather than their real IP.
+And how quietly, open-source projects have lead to driving some of the most critical changes in computing.